HaozhangPKU/HaozhangPKU.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Hao Zhang.
 I am a second year graduate student in Peking University.
 I am interested in algebraic geometry, especially the decomposition theorem.
-Currently, I am studying problems on moduli spaces of pointed stable curves
+Currently, I am studying problems about moduli spaces of pointed stable curves